 A delta bluesman from Camden, MS seemed destined to have had this tragic fate as well.
 But he was discovered by Worth Long and recorded for the 1978 documentary “The Land where the Blues Began”.
 Only a snippet of the great Belton Sutherland made it to the original release.

 But some time in the early 2010’s, footage which didn’t make the original documentary began to surface on youtube.
 His songs were so plainly titled “Blues #1” and “Blues #2”.
-Sitting on a porch playing the most menacing sounding blues that ears can hear in his incredibly original style.
+Sitting on a porch he played some of the menacing sounding blues that ears can hear, in his incredibly original style.

 Belton became an archetype for our conception of the bluesman.
 His likeness and music captured millions of peoples imaginations all over the world.